Last Edited: September 14, 2021

-The nozzle screws into the hot end, which is an aluminum block that is made hot by a ceramic heater cartridge.
-Commonly available hot ends can comfortable reach temperatures north of 250C, so it is always best practice to never touch the hot end even if the printer is turned off.
+The the hot end (also spelled as HotEnd) is an aluminum block that is heated by a ceramic heater cartridge.
+The heat produced by this component will lower the viscosity of the filament (i.e., melt it) so that it can be extruded out of a nozzle.
+Commonly available hot ends can comfortably reach temperatures north of 250C, so it is always best practice to never touch the hot end even if the printer is turned off.
 Each printable thermoplastic has a narrow temperature range where it exhibits the best properties for printing.
 If the hot end is below the melting temperature of the plastic then it can’t be extruded.
-On the opposite end of the spectrum, if the hot end is too hot, the molten plastic will either burn or have too low of a viscosity to be properly deposited onto the build platform.
+On the opposite end of the spectrum, if the hot end is too hot, then the molten plastic will either burn or have too low of a viscosity to be properly deposited onto the build platform.

-The cold end immediately follows the hot end and typically has cooling fins and a fan.
+The cold end is directly above the hot end and typically has cooling fins and a fan.
 The presence of a cold end can seem counterproductive to the main function of the extruder, which is heating the filament.
-For people new to 3D printing, the extruder not only has to eject filament on demand but it also has to retract filament in order to move to unconnected features or parts on the build platform.
+For people new to 3D printing, the extruder not only has to eject filament on demand but also has to retract filament in order to move to unconnected features or parts on the build platform.
 The longer the distance of preheated filament the less responsive the extruder will be and the more likely the extrusion drive is to jam.
-The cold end restricts molten filament the aluminum block of the hot end.
+The cold end minimizes the amount of molten filament.

 The Extrusion Drive